Farah-H/Plane-Project/README.md

  a non empty list containing the relevant flight information for that day.
 If no flights are travelling that day or an invalid date is provided it should return False.
 ## Staff class
+- A staff should be able to add a passenger with the add_passenger() method which will return True if this was successful (i.e. their information is correct) and False if their information is invalid (i.e. their Passport Number is in the wrong format)
 -
 ## StaffMember class
 - Can the StaffMember log in to be able to perform tasks that only Staff can perform?